Jump directly to the content

 Rating: 4.5/5

-This throw is in a luxurious faux fur material backed with soft micromink (like velour).
+This throw is in a luxurious faux fur material with a soft micro mink (like velour).
 It feels lovely and is very cosy, perfect for snuggling up on the sofa on a cold evening.

 Dreamland recommends you use the highest setting for pre-heating quickly.
-Alternatively, you can also pre-heat on settings four or five, but it takes longer.
+Alternatively, you can preheat on settings four or five, but it takes longer.

 If you’re going to have the throw on all evening, settings one to three are recommended, which keep you warm but not too hot.
 You can even keep it switched on all night if temperatures drop to arctic levels.